Asperato/userdocs/docs/authorisations.md

 This will contain a URL pointing to a webpage for the user to enter their updated details to ‘update’ the authorisation.
 When the user has submitted the form, the Asperato authorisation record will be populated with the updated details.
 As above, this will create a new mandate in GoCardless rather than update the details on the existing one, all new payments against the updated Asperato authorisation record will use the newly created GoCardless mandate.

-## Cancelling a GoCardless Authorisation/Mandate (2.16+)
+## Cancelling a GoCardless Authorisation/Mandate
+For users running on Asperato **package 2.15 and below**, this has to be done directly on the GoCardless by logging in to your GoCardless Dashboard.

+For users using Asperato package 2.16+, to cancel mandate
-To cancel mandate, go to Authorisation that needs to be cancelled, Select Quick Action “Cancel Mandate”
++ Go to Authorisation that needs to be cancelled
++ Select Quick Action “Cancel Mandate”

 ![Cancel mandate button](/userdocs/img/auth/cancelmandate.PNG "Cancel mandate button")

-You will see a confirmation screen.
++ You will see a confirmation screen.
 Upon confirming the mandate will be cancelled at both SF and GC side and the status of authorisation record would be updated to "Cancelled".

 ![Cancel mandate confirmation screen](/userdocs/img/auth/cancelmandateconfirmationscreen.PNG "Confirmation Screen")

 Note that, if the same Authorisation record, which was cancelled earlier, is processed from the SF then
-+ in SF the Authorisation Record will be updated from Cancelled to other state
++ In SF the Authorisation Record will be updated from Cancelled to other state
 + In GC, a new Customer record would be created

 Clicking on the button will open the mandate (as saved with GoCardless) in a new tab of the browser.